 Section 15126.2(b) of the CEQA Guidelines requires that an EIR describe potential environmental impacts that cannot be avoided, even with the implementation of feasible mitigation measures.
-Implementation of the GP/CLUP, as amended, would result in the following significant and unavoidable project-related impacts.
-These impacts are identical to those identified in the 2006 Final EIR (City of Goleta 2006).
-No other new significant impacts (Class I) associated with the proposed amendments to the GP/CLUP have been identified in this Supplemental EIR.
+Implementation of the GP/CLUP would result in the following significant and unavoidable project-related impacts.